 - Video: Video outperforms static content in every way.
-Invest in creating video to better educate potential patients, increase conversion rates and time spent on site.
-Great video can actually improve your SEO.
+Invest in creating a video to better educate potential patients, increase conversion rates and time spent on site.
+A great video can actually improve your SEO.

 - Webinars: For medical marketing, webinars can be particularly effective at educating around complex conditions and treatments.
 When someone has attended a webinar, you know they’ve been thoroughly educated and are more likely to become a new patient.

 - Downloads/Guides: Like webinars, downloads like treatment guides will allow you to better educate patients that may not be ready to reach out.

 - Assessments: Lastly, we’ve found assessments to be a great content tool to convert site visitors into leads.
 You learn more about potential patients, and answering questions gets them moving towards a resolution.
 For spine & orthopedics, for example, we often utilize a “pain assessment” as a lead generation tool.

 While the above organic marketing strategies will have a long-term payoff, in order to start driving new telehealth clients quickly and to continue to drive new patients in a scalable, repeatable manner, you need to be leveraging paid advertising.
 This is because while there are no guarantees for rankings in SEO, within a matter of minutes, you can have paid ads running that are targeted specifically towards the patients you want to reach.

 There are two paid advertising platforms that every telehealth marketing should be using.